EMANUELE CISI

 In last years he also recorded and toured extensively around Europe as a jazz soloist with the baroque ensemble “La Venexiana”, considered as a world class interpreter of Monteverdi’s music.

-He’s visiting more and more the U.S. scene, and his new trio project, recorded in New York, has been released in October 2013 for the prominent jazz label Maxjazz.
+He’s visiting more and more the U.S. scene, and his trio project, recorded in New York, has been released in October 2013 for the prominent jazz label Maxjazz.

-His last cd, featuring Eric Reed on piano, has been relased in January 2016.
+A cd featuring Eric Reed on piano, has been relased in January 2016.

 Since 2013 he conceived and promoted a collaboration between the Conservatory of Torino and the Juilliard Jazz School of New York, through workshops, concerts, students exchanges.
 In October 2016 he has been invited to take a lecture at Juilliard.

-In 2015 and 2016 he has been voted best Italian tenor saxophone player on the eminent Jazzit magazine.
+In 2015, 2016 and 2017 he has been voted best Italian tenor saxophone player on the eminent Jazzit magazine.